A Review of the 2005 Album Called Absence by Finnish Melodic Death Metal Band "Noumena"

 Noumena's music has been influenced by bands such as In Flames and Sentenced

 Right away with the opening song End of the Century, we see why this band is so good to listen to.
 There is a lot of In Flames influence in the guitar playing particularly in this song in the 2.5 minute mark when the acoustic part kicks in.
 I’ve listened to plenty of melodic death metal albums in my lifetime but very few are of this high quality.
 But one obvious con about this album is the guttural vocal performance of Antti Haapanen.
 He is really hard to understand so this album will not be exactly perfect.
 In the third song called “The First Drop”, I see a little bit of guitar playing that reminds me of the Finnish band called Sentenced.
 Once again, if you listen very closely, you will hear some more guitar playing style reminiscent of mid 1990’s In Flames.
 There is a ton of melody in this album and that’s a great thing.
 The next song called Slain Memories is about a man who comes to the shore after a long journey.
 He is so frail, so sick and filled with mental and emotional anguish yet he is resigned to his fate.
 The song contains melodic, soft guitar playing.
+Note: with melodic death metal like this that is of such high quality, there is a possibility that your vibration may be raised.

 How does Noumena's vocalist compare to others in the genre?